Type of Sword: Magic Blade of Tuath De

 The Sword of Danu stores moon energy and has 8 ‘charges’ when at full capacity.

 The third of its powers is healing and curing diseases.
-Touching the cold flat of a blade to a wound, grasping the hilt or otherwise willing it to heal is enough to make all but the most grievous wounds (such as limb loss) instantly disappear.
-At the same time, this powerful cleansing will also nullify poisons and almost any disease, old scars disappear, and it leaves the recipient refreshed and full of spirits.
-Anyone healed or cured by the blade will develop a curious side effect – a faint crescent moon ‘birthmark’ will appear on their left shoulder – and gets progressively darker each time the power is used (2 charges).
+Touching the cold flat of a blade to a wound, grasping the hilt or otherwise willing the sword to heal is enough to make all but the most grievous wounds (such as limb loss) instantly disappear.
+At the same time, this powerful cleansing will also nullify poisons and almost any disease, all but the deepest old scars disappear, and it leaves the recipient refreshed and in high spirits.
+Anyone healed or cured by the blade will develop a curious side effect – a faint crescent moon ‘birthmark’ will appear on their left shoulder – and gets progressively darker each time the power is used.
+This power takes up 3 charges and can be used at any time of the day or night.

-The fourth of its powers, learned only after the sword and its owner have spent enough time together and fought in a few close battles, is for the sword to be able to animate itself and fight within 30′ of its owner.
-Usually this power is only activated when the bearer is incapacitated – the sword will fly to their defense, and its attacks get progressively faster until it cannot be followed by the eye and will destroy normal weapons that it contacts when at full speed.
-There is only one known counter to this attack, and that is to drop to the ground and remain perfectly still, as the sword of Danu will not strike a prone opponent (3 charges).
+The fourth of its powers, reveled only after the sword and its owner have spent enough time together and fought in a few close battles, is for the sword to be able to animate itself and fight by itself within 30′ of its owner.
+Attacks made in this manner are highly unpredictable to the opponent, and the attacks get progressively faster until they cannot be followed by the eye and will destroy normal weapons that it contacts when at full speed.
+If there are enough charges remaining, this power is activated automatically when the bearer is incapacitated – staying close and defending its prone master.
+This power remains in effect as long as the bearer is incapacitated or until they call it back to their hand, can be used at any time of the day or night, and expends 3 charges.

-The fifth and final power has only been attained by 2 previous bearers and will only work with those who have Tuath blood in their veins.
-This allows the bearer to step fully into the spirit world and can choose to become completely intangible and invisible or appear as an outline made of moon rays with a moon halo surrounding them, protecting from all magical attacks.
+The fifth and final power has only been attained by 2 previous bearers and and will only work for those who have Tuath blood in their veins.
+When activated, this allows the bearer to step fully into the spirit world and can choose to become completely intangible and invisible or appear as an outline made of moon rays with a moon halo surrounding them, protecting from all magical attacks.
 In this state, the bearer can attack as normal, but cannot be harmed by non-magical weapons and moves with preternatural speed.
 Furthermore, the blade is intangible until it hits – so cannot be parried by anything other than another magical weapon or shield..
 (8 charges).
-While most of the other powers can only be used at night and when the moon is visible in the sky, this power can be unleashed at any time, though will drain the sword of all its power until recharged.
+While most of the other powers can only be used at night and when the moon is visible in the sky, this power can be unleashed at any time, though will drain the sword of all its power until recharged and thus is only used as a last resort and when no other powers have been used as it uses every charge.

 In addition to all of these powers, the Sword of Danu can communicate telepathically with its bearer at night when in the presence of the moon.
 The sword has extensive knowledge of Tuath De and remembers everything that happens and is said in its presence since the day it was first made, giving it access to an amazing store of knowledge and wisdom which it dispenses according to the comprehension of its bearer and its disposition at the time a question is asked of it (it typically replies to a question in cryptic terms and will refuse to elaborate once it has answered a question).
 Asking a question uses up 1 charge.